miloh/gaf-symbols/README.md

 gaf_symbols
 ===========

-sybmols for use with gschem in the gaf/gEDA suite
+symbols for use with gschem in the gaf/gEDA suite